yacoob-assi/Guess-The-Word/README.md

-This is a web game called guess the word, you should try to get the correct word with 6 attempts. i made it with js,css,html
+This is a web game called guess the word, you should try to get the correct word with 6 attempts. i made it by js,css,html